Digital Film And TV Production BA (Hons)

 2019/20 New Entrants, Full Time

-The BA (Hons) Digital Film and Television Production degree at Liverpool Media Academy is designed to prepare you to embark on a career within the creative moving image industries, whatever your choice of career may be.
+The BA (Hons) Digital Film and Television Production degree at LMA is designed to prepare you to embark on a career within the creative moving image industries, whatever your choice of career may be.

 Do you want to be a director, producer, camera-operator, editor, scriptwriter, director of photography or a researcher?
 The industry is a fast-evolving sector, with employment opportunities open to enthusiastic and motivated individuals.
 In recognition of this, LMA has set out to be a creative lab, preparing you to recognise and meet the demands of a rapidly changing profession.

 By embracing the opportunities generated whilst you study with LMA, we will nurture you as a contemporary content creator, giving you an unprecedented opportunity to take your creative ideas all the way from conception to distribution.
 With our hands-on approach to teaching, the curriculum provides exposure to all aspects of the various and varied media of moving image, enabling you to follow your dream career.

 Reflecting the industry expectation of working inter- and cross-discipline, you will study all aspects of the production process, to develop an inherent understanding of its importance and impact and to expand your abilities in other areas.
 You will study the theory and practices of the film and television industry as well as fields with creative and cultural relevance.
 Theoretical concepts will be brought to life through the application of ideas in practical projects, implementing theory with practice.

 LMA acts as a catalyst for local film, video and television production - challenging, enabling, and stimulating growth through original production, supported by industry-standard equipment.
 You will be encouraged to network and develop contacts through LMA’s diverse pool of industry links and contacts, paving the way for future employment opportunities.